toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 We foresee two key standard cases where rates sent by Expedia may not match those in the hotelier system:
 - The hotel agent managing rates on the Expedia system updates rates through ARI or Expedia Partner Central does not get a chance to update the rates in the hotelier system before bookings with the new rates start to hit the system (or vice versa).
 When a human is entering data on two different systems that are actively sending and receiving bookings, it is not possible to ensure that the rates in every booking will be in sync.
 Such discrepancy should be minimized by the ARI interface.
 - The hotel decides to take advantage of the promotional capabilities mentioned previously for a period of time.
-In the Expedia system they can set up a special promotion to give “5th night free if you stay 4 nights”.
+In the Expedia system they can set up a special promotion to give "5th night free if you stay 4 nights".
 Those 5th nights that have a daily rate of $0.00 may not match the rate expected by the hotelier system.

 ### Information included in a notification